 As can be seen above, the core of the Hexagonal Architecture consists of several layers.
 The main layers are our core domain, the domain services, and the application services.
 Outside of our application core, we have the infrastructure layer, which we can specialise even further into 2 parts.
 The first part is the incoming ports, which is generally known as the interface layer.
 The other part are the outgoing ports, or dependencies, which is the infrastructure layer.

-As described in the introduction, in our software, the current validation is in the controller layer of our application, which is part of the Interfaces layer.
-However, while this approach is not unique to our application only, the controller layer is not part of the business layer (Application Core), and should therefore not be modelled as such.
+As described in the introduction, in our software, the current validation is in the controller layer of our application.
+This is part of the Interfaces layer.
+While this approach is not unique to our application only, the controller layer is not part of the business layer (Application Core).
+Therefore it should not be modelled as such.

 Instead, the controller layer is part of the interfaces layer, and should be treated as such.
-For example, depending on your programming language, it’s generally better to not put your controllers in your domain package, but as part of interfaces layer and package instead.
+Depending on your programming language, it’s generally better to not put your controllers in your domain package.
+Instead, consider them as part of interfaces layer and package instead.

 Where to place input validation?

-A possible solution to address our testing issue is to change our functional tests in a way that they use the infrastructure layer instead of our service layer.
-While this might make our tests slightly more complex since we have another layer to test, it would increase the coverage of our tests, and we would be able to test our validation layer using our functional tests.
+A possible solution to address our testing issue is to change our functional tests.
+They need to change in such a way that they use the infrastructure layer instead of our service layer.
+While this might make our tests slightly more complex since we have another layer to test, it would increase the coverage of our tests.
+We would be able to test our validation layer using our functional tests.

-However, one of the downsides of this approach would be that if we introduce another input layer, such as gRPC, JMS, or maybe even another REST endpoint, we might end up duplicating some logic.
-If we implement the validation in each of these layers, we’ll end up with duplicate code, and possible bugs by having a slightly different implementation in each layer.
+However, one of the downsides of this approach would be that if we introduce another input layer we might end up duplicating some logic.
+Examples of this could be gRPC, JMS, or maybe even another REST endpoint.
+If we implement the validation in each of these layers, we’ll end up with duplicate code.
+This introduces possible bugs by having a slightly different implementation in each layer.

-All of the above seem indications that instead of having a testing issue, we have a design issue, and without having to reimplement the validation in each endpoint, how can we come up with a better solution?
+All of the above seem indications that instead of having a testing issue, we have a design issue.
+Without having to reimplement the validation in each endpoint, how can we come up with a better solution?

 A better place for business validations is in the business layer.
 In this case, the solution involves moving the validation one layer deeper, from the controller layer to the application service layer.
 As mentioned before, the controller layer is an interface layer, and is therefore not part of the business logic.
 As such, this layer should not have any business concerns, such as validation.